All Articles

 Prevent empty bookings

-The more employees return to the office, the more likely it is that the reduction in available workstations will lead to a real bottleneck.
-As soon as the utilization of the remaining available workstations regularly exceeds 80%, it may make sense to introduce further optimization measures.
+The more employees return to the office, the sooner the reduction in available workspaces will lead to a real bottleneck.
+As soon as the utilization rate of the remaining available workspaces regularly exceeds 80%, it may be advisable to introduce further optimization measures.

-If Thing-it detects that a workstation is booked but not used, Thing-it can ask the booker whether the workstation is still needed.
-Upon repeated requests, the booking can also be automatically removed again and the workstation reported as free.
+If MazeMap Workplace detects that a workspace has been booked but is not being used, MazeMap Workplace can ask the person who made the booking whether the workspace is still needed.
+After repeated requests, the booking can also be automatically removed and the workspace reported as free.

 Precision of the cleaning requirement

-Cleaning on the basis of booking data alone runs the risk of being imprecise in some cases due to the potential use of workstations that are not actually booked.
-Likewise, empty bookings lead to unnecessarily increased costs.
-Individual workstation sensor technology makes it possible to distinguish whether a workstation was not used at all, only very little or heavily used on a particular day, which then flows back into the prioritization of cleaning.
+Cleaning based solely on booking data runs the risk of being inaccurate in some cases due to the potential use of workstations that have not actually been booked.
+Similarly, empty bookings lead to unnecessarily increased effort.
+Single-seat sensor technology makes it possible to distinguish whether a workstation has not been used at all, has been used very little, or has been used heavily on a given day, which then feeds back into the prioritization of cleaning.

 Determine space requirements

-With the current high proportion of people working from home, the threat of a recession and all the factors that were in favor of this even before coronavirus, the use of office space will change significantly.
-One of the many changes will be that the permanently assigned workplace will become much rarer.
+With the current high proportion of people working from home, the threat of recession, and all the factors that were already in favor of this before the coronavirus pandemic, the use of office space will change significantly.
+One of the many changes will be that permanently assigned workspaces will become much less common.

 But how many jobs will I need in the future?
 Reliable data is essential for this decision.
-Based on a subset of our workstations, this looks like the following for the month of March, for example:
+Based on a subset of our jobs, this is what it looks like for us for the month of March, for example:

 It is clear to see that office occupancy drops sharply after the second half of March.
 In the same way, we will also be able to observe the "new normal" in the coming weeks and months in order to decide how much space we really need.
 The dashboard is also well prepared for an analysis across multiple locations and supports dicing and slicing by locations, teams and types of workstations (e.g. focus workstations, telephone workstations, collaboration workstations, etc.).